Betterment Scam Betterment rating

 Fund Fees

-All of the ETF funds that make up Betterment’s index portfolio carry an expense ratio around 0.09% - 0.17%.
-This is a cost you would pay anywhere, not just at Betterment.
+Each ETF in Betterment’s index portfolio has an expense ratio, usually between 0.09% - 0.17%.
+This is a cost you pay no matter which broker you use.

 Betterment Hidden Fees